What is LEVOCETIRIZINE DIHYDROCHLORIDE?

 What may interact with LEVOCETIRIZINE DIHYDROCHLORIDE?

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Tell your doctor or pharmacist if you are taking other products that cause drowsiness such as opioid pain or cough relievers (such as codeine, hydrocodone), alcohol, marijuana (cannabis), drugs for sleep or anxiety (such as alprazolam, lorazepam, zolpidem), muscle relaxants (such as carisoprodol, cyclobenzaprine), or other antihistamines (such as diphenhydramine, promethazine).
 Check the labels on all your medicines (such as allergy or cough-and-cold products) because they may contain ingredients that cause drowsiness.
 Ask your pharmacist about using those products safely.
 Do not use with any other antihistamines applied to the skin (such as diphenhydramine cream, ointment, spray) because increased side effects may occur.
 Levocetirizine is very similar to hydroxyzine and cetirizine.
 Do not use these medications while using levocetirizine.
-This medication may interfere with certain laboratory tests (including allergy skin testing), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests (such as allergy skin testing), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 What if I miss a dose of LEVOCETIRIZINE DIHYDROCHLORIDE?